 Crock Pot Sweet Potato Casserole Recipe

 The sweet and creamy sweet potatoes couldn’t get any better until you add this delectable, crumbly butter, brown sugar, and pecan topping that tastes like candy when it’s baked.
-This is one of the best Thanksgiving side dish recipes.
+This is one of the best Thanksgiving side dish potato recipes.

 A big Thanksgiving or Christmas meal just isn’t complete without special treats like this loaded sweet potato casserole.
 I wasn’t even a fan of sweet potatoes until I tried this recipe.
 It’s that good!